-This field is required and may be pre-populated from the M.200 - SF 424 (R&R) Form.
+This field is required.
 Enter the requested/proposed start date of the budget period.
-For period 1, the start date is typically the same as the Proposed Project Start Date on the SF 424 (R&R) Form.
+Use the following format: MM/DD/YYYY.
+For period 1, the start date is typically the same date as the Proposed Project Start Date on the SF 424 (R&R) Form.